ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

       <td>R/R</td>
       <td>token</td>
       <td>See sections below.</td>
-      <td>Name of the legal responsible healthcare professional the technical user is acting on behalf of.</td>
+      <td>Name of the legal responsible healthcare professional the technical user is acting on behalf of.
+According to the law and regulations the healthcare professional shall be the individual who is resposiblethe rules to be used by the clinial archive to filter documents to be uploaded to the Swiss EHR.</td>
     </tr>
     <tr>
       <td>principal_id</td>
       <td>R/R</td>
       <td>token</td>
       <td>See sections below.</td>
-      <td>GLN of the legal responsible healthcare professional the technical user is acting on behalf of.</td>
+      <td>GLN of the legal responsible healthcare professional the technical user is acting on behalf of.
+According to the law and regulations the healthcare professional shall be the individual who is resposible for the rules to be used by the clinial archive to filter documents to be uploaded to the Swiss EHR.</td>
     </tr>
     <tr>
       <td>access_token_format</td>